Okay, let me give it out straight away.

 Process assets are created and managed by organizations, and here are some examples –

-- Lessons learnt from earlier projects
+- Lessons learned from earlier projects

 - Project templates (such as project plan, system specifications and proposal)